 Legacy AMS ship a template CMS that looks like the web did ten years ago.
 Chamber Culture Sites is a genuinely premium, SEO-optimized website for your chamber, with your live member directory built in — a site your members are proud to be listed on, that actually ranks and drives leads to them.
 It's the marketing asset a chamber website was always supposed to be.

 This is the piece no other AMS has.
 Through Chamber Culture Surveys, your member businesses can run employee-engagement surveys and earn a Best Workplace certification — a real, defensible member benefit that helps them hire, and gives your chamber a story to tell that GrowthZone and ChamberMaster can't match.
-Member management, a premium website, and a workplace-culture program, from one family of products.
+Member management and a premium website are included with the CRM, and the workplace-culture program comes from Chamber Culture Surveys: two products, one team.

 Chamber management software is an all-in-one platform that runs the operational work of a chamber of commerce: a member database and CRM, dues and invoicing, event registration and check-in, email and communications, and a public member directory.
 It replaces the tangle of spreadsheets, a separate email tool, a payment processor, and an events app that most chambers otherwise stitch together.
 It's a chamber-focused type of association management software (AMS).
 Chamber Culture CRM is a modern, AI-native example with transparent published pricing from $150/mo.